petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 All collaborating users are notified of your comment and can reply as well.

 ## Removing Users from a Publication

-Follow these steps to remove a collaborator from a publication.

 1. Open the *Invite User* modal window for the desired publication.